Vince Iwuchukwu

-Vincent Iwuchukwu (born April 17, 2003) is a Nigerian college basketball player for the Georgetown Hoyas of the Big East Conference.
+Vincent Iwuchukwu Jr. (born April 17, 2003) is a Nigerian college basketball player for the Georgetown Hoyas of the Big East Conference.
 He previously played for the USC Trojans and the St. John's Red Storm.

 Early life and high school

 Iwuchukwu grew up in a military family that traveled frequently, and didn't begin playing organized basketball until he reached high school.
-He played for four different high school programs and impressed scouts at each stop, graduating as a consensus four-star high school recruit in the class of 2022.
+He played for four different high school programs and impressed scouts at each stop, graduating as a four-star high school recruit in the class of 2022.

 Recruiting

-Iwuchukwu was a consensus four-star recruit and committed to play college basketball at USC over offers from Baylor, Kansas, UCLA, and Texas.
+Iwuchukwu committed to play college basketball at USC over offers from Baylor, Kansas, UCLA, and Texas.